 It was fun to be around Joyce.
 She was authentic and easy-going.
 Her joyously unrestrained and full-throated laughter could light up a room.

 The Joyce E. Lewis Memorial Tuition Assistance Fund was established after her death in 2006.
 It helps those of more modest means join the 3-Year Training Program.
-GTIP has awarded close to $172,800 to 68 trainees.
+GTIP has awarded over $172,800 to more than 70 trainees.